How Does the New York Probate Process Work

 File an Inventory of the Estate With the Court

-You need to file an inventory of the estate within six month of being appointed as the personal representative (Form 207.20).
+As part of the New York probate process and probating a will in New York, you need to file an inventory of the estate within six months of being appointed as the personal representative (Form 207.20).
 It’s a legal form that any estate attorney has.
 The inventory’s main feature is a list of the assets that you were able to find.
+This is an important part of the New York probate process.

 Keep Paying Mortgages and Utilities